23 Incredible Things to Do in Colmar, France (from a Local)

 This quaint little town comes alive with twinkling lights and festive decorations.

 You’ll also find wooden chalets selling traditional gifts, handmade crafts, and local delicacies.
-It’s a must-visit on a trip to Alsace during the holiday season.

-19. Hang-out in Parc du Champ-de-Mars
+22. Hang-out in Parc du Champ-de-Mars

 Address: Avenue de la République

-Map of Things to Do in Colmar
+Map of Colmar

-The map below contains all the things to do in Colmar that are listed in this guide.
+The map below contains all the activities listed in this guide.
 Click the map below to open Google Maps.

-Map of Things to Do in Colmar
+Map of Colmar

 Where to Eat

-There is no shortage of amazing restaurants in Colmar so to help you plan your trip I’ve narrowed it down.
+There is no shortage of amazing restaurants in Colmar, so, to help you plan your trip, I’ve narrowed it down.
 Below is a list of the best restaurants in town:

-• Aux Armes de Colmar – Set in a half-timbered house, this charming restaurant serves some excellent traditional Alsatian food.
+• Aux Armes de Colmar – Set in a half-timbered house, this charming restaurant serves excellent traditional Alsatian food.

 • La Cocotte de Grand-Mère – A cute bistro with outdoor seating.
-The service is excellent and the food is delicious.
-It’s also a great place to sample some local wine!
+The service is excellent, and the food is delicious.
+It’s also a great place to sample some local wine.

 Where to Stay